SplitScreen-Me/splitscreenme-www/docs/create-handlers.md

 Code | Steps
 :--: | :---:
-var savePath = Context.GetFolder(Nucleus.Folder.InstancedGameFolder) + "\\XInputPlus.ini"; <br /> Context.ModifySaveFile(savePath, savePath, Nucleus.SaveType.INI, [ new Nucleus.IniSaveInfo("ControllerNumber", "Controller1", Context.PlayerID + 1), <br /> new Nucleus.IniSaveInfo("ControllerNumber", "Controller2", ""),  <br /> new Nucleus.IniSaveInfo("ControllerNumber", "Controller3", ""),  <br /> new Nucleus.IniSaveInfo("ControllerNumber", "Controller4", "")]); | This is an example taken by the Star Wars: Episode I - Racer script by Bizzo. <br /> The variable save Path  contains the path of the file that the script will edit. <br /> In this example (because the game is symlinked): <br /> The  file we want to edit is = "Path to NucleusCoop folder\content\SWEpIRacer (name specified in Game.GUID line)\InstanceN# (If you don't specify it, it will be edited for all current players each time the corresponding one is initialized)\XInputPlus.ini". <br /> Inside the .ini file section [ControllerNumber],  the variable Controller1  will be set as the Current Player ID + 1.
+var savePath = Context.GetFolder(Nucleus.Folder.InstancedGameFolder) + "\\XInputPlus.ini"; <br /> Context.ModifySaveFile(savePath, savePath, Nucleus.SaveType.INI, [ new Nucleus.IniSaveInfo("ControllerNumber", "Controller1", Context.PlayerID + 1), <br /> new Nucleus.IniSaveInfo("ControllerNumber", "Controller2", ""),  <br /> new Nucleus.IniSaveInfo("ControllerNumber", "Controller3", ""),  <br /> new Nucleus.IniSaveInfo("ControllerNumber", "Controller4", "")]); | This is an example taken by the Star Wars: Episode I - Racer handler by Bizzo. <br /> The variable save Path  contains the path of the file that the handler will edit. <br /> In this example (because the game is symlinked): <br /> The  file we want to edit is = "Path to NucleusCoop folder\content\SWEpIRacer (name specified in Game.GUID line)\InstanceN# (If you don't specify it, it will be edited for all current players each time the corresponding one is initialized)\XInputPlus.ini". <br /> Inside the .ini file section [ControllerNumber],  the variable Controller1  will be set as the Current Player ID + 1.
 While the other ones will be empty. <br /> [ControllerNumber] <br /> Controller1=1 <br /> Controller2= <br /> Controller3= <br /> Controller4=

 #### Add Launch Options to the game exe

 Code | Steps
 :--: | :---:
-var Args = (Context.Args = " -windowed -noborder -AlwaysFocus -insecure -novid +sv_lan 1 +sv_pausable 1 +fps_max " + fps); <br /> var Args = (Context.Args = " -windowed -noborder -AlwaysFocus -insecure -novid +sv_lan 1 +sv_pausable 1 +fps_max " + fps); <br /> Context.StartArguments = Args; Context.StartArguments = Args; | This is an example taken by the Day of Infamy script by Bizzo.<br /> The variable Args contains the launch options.
+var Args = (Context.Args = " -windowed -noborder -AlwaysFocus -insecure -novid +sv_lan 1 +sv_pausable 1 +fps_max " + fps); <br /> var Args = (Context.Args = " -windowed -noborder -AlwaysFocus -insecure -novid +sv_lan 1 +sv_pausable 1 +fps_max " + fps); <br /> Context.StartArguments = Args; Context.StartArguments = Args; | This is an example taken by the Day of Infamy handler by Bizzo.<br /> The variable Args contains the launch options.

 #### Create a file with text lines inside

 Code | Steps
 :--: | :---:
-var autoExec = Context.GetFolder(Nucleus.Folder.InstancedGameFolder) + "\\doi\\cfg\\autoexec.cfg";   var lines = [ "engine_no_focus_sleep 0",        'm_rawinput "1"',        "bind F8 pause",        'joystick_force_disabled_set "1"',        "exec undo360controller.cfg",        "host_writeconfig",        'echo "$$$$$$ autoexec.cfg loaded = controller disabled $$$$$$'      ]; Context.WriteTextFile(autoExec, lines); | This is an example taken by the Day of Infamy script by Bizzo.
-The variable autoExec  contains the path and the name of the file that the script will create.
+var autoExec = Context.GetFolder(Nucleus.Folder.InstancedGameFolder) + "\\doi\\cfg\\autoexec.cfg";   var lines = [ "engine_no_focus_sleep 0",        'm_rawinput "1"',        "bind F8 pause",        'joystick_force_disabled_set "1"',        "exec undo360controller.cfg",        "host_writeconfig",        'echo "$$$$$$ autoexec.cfg loaded = controller disabled $$$$$$'      ]; Context.WriteTextFile(autoExec, lines); | This is an example taken by the Day of Infamy handler by Bizzo.
+The variable autoExec  contains the path and the name of the file that the handler will create.
 The variable lines contain  the text lines the will be written inside the file.
 In this example (because the game is symlinked): A file named autoexec.cfg will be created inside "Path to NucleusCoop folder\content\Day of Infamy (name specified in Game.GUID line)\InstanceN# (If you don't specify it, it will be edited for all current players each time the corresponding one is initialized)\doi\cfg\".

 #### Backup a file

 Code | Steps
 :--: | :---:
-Context.BackupFile(Context.NucleusFolder + "\\utils\\FlawlessWidescreen\\x64\\settings.xml", true); | This is an example taken by the The Dark Pictures Anthology: Man of Medan script by Bizzo.
+Context.BackupFile(Context.NucleusFolder + "\\utils\\FlawlessWidescreen\\x64\\settings.xml", true); | This is an example taken by the The Dark Pictures Anthology: Man of Medan handler by Bizzo.
 This line will backup a specified file.
-Then, when Nucleus-Coop will be closed, it will be restored.
+Then, when Nucleus Co-op will be closed, it will be restored.
 Useful if you need to do edits on original files.
 The line must be placed before any edits related to the specified file.
-In this example: Nucleus-Coop will do a backup of the file settings.xml  inside the path  "Path to NucleusCoop root folder (Context.NucleusFolder)\utils\FlawlessWidescreen\x64".
+In this example: Nucleus Co-op will do a backup of the file settings.xml  inside the path  "Path to NucleusCoop root folder (Context.NucleusFolder)\utils\FlawlessWidescreen\x64".

 ## Last Notes

-If you need help, don't understand how or if it's possible to do a specific thing with Nucleus-Coop, ask for help on our Discord Server (developers text channel).
+If you need help, don't understand how or if it's possible to do a specific thing with Nucleus Co-op, ask for help on our Discord Server (developers text channel).
 You can find the invite inside the [FAQ](/docs/faq).

 Try to understand what the problem is and search if anyone has already fixed it (Google and PcGamingWiki can help you) before asking.